Home Insurance and Your Mortgage Payment: Understanding the Growing Cost Burden

 2. Bundle Home and Auto Policies

-Bundling your homeowners and auto insurance with the same carrier can reduce your home premium by up to 25%.
+Bundling your homeowners and auto insurance with the same carrier can reduce your home premium by up to 25% (and up to 40% with certain carriers).
 That savings flows directly into a lower monthly escrow contribution.

 3. Raise Your Deductible Strategically